- Code ENVS6205

 Upon successful completion, students will have the knowledge and skills to:

-actively listen, critically assess and constructively respond to ideas of
+- Effectively present and discuss complex ideas, and to: listen, assess and respond to ideas of others

 There are additional field trip fees of approximately $1100 applicable to participation in this course (payment to ANU Science Shop).
 Students will also need to cover the costs of their own airfares as well as some meals.

-Students taking the 6 unit version will complete the following assessment:
+- Students taking the 6 unit version will complete the following assessment: (null) [LO null]

-Students taking the 12 unit version will complete the following assessment:
+- Students taking the 12 unit version will complete the following assessment: (null) [LO null]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.